OxRachid/LibraryManagementSystem/README.md

 # Library Management System - Command Line Program

-Welcome to my Library Management System—my first serious dive into C++ system programming!
+Welcome to my Library Management System my first serious dive into C++ system programming!
 This project is a command-line based application designed to manage library operations such as book management, member management, transactions, and user management.
 It is built using C++ and utilizes a Makefile for compilation and execution.
 Below, I’ll walk you through the journey of building this system, explore the code, and maybe even contribute I’d love that!

 ## Project Overview
 This is a command-line Library Management System built from scratch in C++.
 It’s designed to manage a library’s operations, It allows librarians and members to perform various tasks such as adding, updating, deleting, and searching for books and members.
 It also handles transactions like borrowing and returning books, tracking requests, and generating statistics.
 The system is modular, I broke it into modules (Core, Lib, Screens) to keep things sane as it grew, making it easy to maintain and extend.
-It’s not just a toy project—it’s my proof that I can tackle C++ and make something useful.
+It’s not just a toy project, it’s my proof that I can tackle C++ and make something useful.

-### Features
+## Features
  1. **Book Management**:
    - Add, update, delete, and find books.
    - List all books or filter by availability.